att/netarbiter/sds/ceph-docker/examples/helm/README.md

 3. Delete an OSD
 ```
-# From your helm chart, find a chart for an OSD that you want to delete
+# From your helm chart, find a osd chart that you want to delete
 helm ls

 # Delete the OSD chart